-Hands-on materials and projects that are engaging for all ages.
-We encourage process over product, collaboration, and playful engagement with the materials.
+Our Maker Spaces are hands-on creation labs with materials and projects that are engaging for all ages.
+We encourage process over product, collaboration, and playful engagement with materials.

 Inherently participant-directed and collaborative, the maker movement is about innovation, exploration and expression through hands-on experiences.

 Why a maker space?

 MIT Sloan Magazine describes makers as “a growing community of builders and creators — engineers, scientists, artists, and hobbyists of all ages, interests, and skill levels who engage in experimentation, collaboration, and innovation based on open-source principles” (Summer Magazine 2018).
 The maker movement supports growth of essential skills for lifelong learning and participating in the creative economy by:

 The makerspace is also an avenue for personal and interpersonal growth and development by offering opportunities to navigate complexity, take creative risks, be innovative and iterative, share resources, and to collaborate on ideas and projects.